 - Covers familiar territory in the Sierra de Lobos and Sierra de Guanajuato mountains, north and east of León.

 - Begins on Thursday night with the start and opening test in picturesque Guanajuato.

-- Second leg and third legs are nearer León and the final day re-uses some roads from Saturday.
+- The final two days are closer to León and the last leg re-uses some roads from Saturday.

 - Drivers must remember how to master gravel roads.
 It’s the first of six consecutive dirt rounds and the first hot gravel event since Australia last September.

 - Temperatures nearing 30°C put stress on engines and transmissions.